Emmotes/ic_spoilers/docs/season_7.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Riddling Rivals** (Guess)
-> The base effect of A Celestial Puzzle is increased by $(not_buffed amount)% for each other Rivals of Waterdeep Champion in the formation, stacking multiplicatively.
+> The base effect of A Celestial Puzzle is increased by 100% for each other Rivals of Waterdeep Champion in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "effect_keys": [],
+    "effect_keys": [{
+        "amount_updated_listeners": ["slot_changed"],
+        "stacks_multiply": true,
+        "show_bonus": true,
+        "amount_func": "mult",
+        "stack_func": "per_hero",
+        "effect_string": "buff_upgrade,100,13416,0",
+        "tag": "rivalswaterdeep"
+    }],
     "requirements": "",
     "description": {"desc": "The base effect of A Celestial Puzzle is increased by $(not_buffed amount)% for each other Rivals of Waterdeep Champion in the formation, stacking multiplicatively."}, "id": 1787,
     "flavour_text": "",
     "graphic_id": 0,
-    "properties": []
+    "properties": {"is_formation_ability": true}
 }
 </pre>
 </p>